Cultivate

 Artists inviting community to envision healthy and equitable food access

-Cultivate is an art residency and community engagement project funded by Upstate California Creative Corps that pairs place-based art and food access.
-Four Plumas County artists have created meaningful art capturing the essence of community connection to food, farms, and local relationships to land.
+Cultivate was an art residency and community engagement project funded by Upstate California Creative Corps that pairs place-based art and food access.
+Four Plumas County artists created meaningful art capturing the essence of community connection to food, farms, and local relationships to land.

 Meet the Artists